SwapnaleeNikam/Vrinda-Store-Sales-Analysis/README.md

-# Vrinda-Store-Data-Analysis (Interactive Dashboard creation using MS Excel)
+# Vrinda Store Sales Data Analysis

 ## **Project Objective**

 The Vrinda Store wants to create an annual sales report for 2022.
 So that, the owner of the Vrinda store can understand their customers and grow more sales in 2023.

 ## **Dataset used**
-- <a href="https://github.com/Krishnkumar542/Vrinda-Store-Data-Analysis/commit/b3fc456a49ea46c705987d2d4aeedf79d799fe1b">Vrinda Store Data</a>
+- <a href="https://github.com/SwapnaleeNikam/Vrinda-Store-Sales-Analysis/blob/main/Vrinda%20Store%20Sales%20Project%20Dataset.xlsx">Vrinda Store Data</a>

 ## **Questions (KPIs)**